 Continuing with the YouthWorks example, a staff member completing the form may note if the participant was present or absent.
 With these options, a checkbox would not be appropriate because checkboxes offer users the option for selecting more than one and a participant could not be both present and absent.
 This leaves two potential field types: radio buttons or drop lists.
 Sarah Miller and Caroline Jarrett evaluated the effectiveness of drop lists on web forms.
 Droplists often replace radio buttons because they require very little space on the screen.
 A list of any length condenses to a one-line box on a page that would not show the available options until clicked by the user.
 For extensive lists, droplists remain the best option for this space-saving reason.
 However, Miller and Jarrett challenged this presumption for smaller lists and determined radio buttons are the better option for an optimal user experience (Miller, Jarrett, 2001).
 As users complete a form, they are constantly scanning the page ahead to see what information they will be asked going forward.
 Drop lists only give the user one piece of information: the question they have to answer.
 Drop lists do not give the user any potential responses until clicking the arrow to open a menu of options.
 By using radio buttons, the user has a full array of options available without taking any action.
 The user can clearly see the potential choices and make a selection quickly.
 This is even more fundamental than improving scannability - it removes a click.
 Simply, an array of radio buttons requires one click from the user while the droplist requires two.
-Repeated over a form, this could make significant for the user by reducing the number of clicks by half with each array of radio buttons.
+Repeated over a form, this could make significant timesavings for the user by reducing the number of clicks by half with each array of radio buttons.

 As noted before in this review, completing the web form is not the goal of the user.
 The goal of the user is the outcome generated from the form being completed.
 When shopping online, the user has already identified the item of interest and completing the form is the menial task that completes the process to obtain the desired item.
 When filling out a timesheet, the work associated with payment has already been completed.
 The purpose of the timesheet is to begin the payment process.
 Completion of a form is the last step in achieving the desired conclusion in these cases.
 While in many cases the user wishes to rush through this process, it is critical to capture the correct information to meet the desired conclusion.
 Without providing the correct credit card information, the purchase will not be processed.
 Without noting the correct date on the timesheet, the paycheck may not be disbursed.
 Forms can be optimized for speed and accuracy; however, sometimes one must be compromised for the other (Bargas-Avila, et al. 2011).
 For example, date selection can take many forms.
 A date could be collected numerically in a variety of formats, i.e., 5/7/17, 05/07/17, 05/07/2017, etc. A date could be collected with a combination of text and numbers, i.e., January 3, January 3rd, Jan 3, 3 Jan, etc. If the backend database does not include logic to reach these numerous variations and streamline into a consistent date format, the designer’s job is to assure all users consistently enter data.